2nd

 Applied Sports Psychology: Professional Practice

-The aim of the module is to examine the nature of applied sport psychology practice and discuss and critique how sport psychologists work with clients in relation to initial assessment, case formulation, intervention planning, and delivery, monitoring, and evaluation.
+The soft skills required by a sport and exercise psychologist are imperative to effectiveness as a practitioner.
+The aim of the module is to examine the nature of applied sport psychology practice and discuss and critique how sport psychologists work with clients in relation to initial assessment, case formulation, intervention planning and delivery, monitoring and evaluation.

 Exercise and Physical Activity Interventions

-This module applies health behaviour change theory and research to the promotion of physical activity in specialised populations, such as those with chronic health conditions or physical disabilities.
-It looks at different types of interventions, such as those targeting individuals, groups, and national campaigns.
+This module applies health-behaviour-change theory and research to the promotion of physical activity in specialised populations, such as those with chronic health conditions or physical disabilities.
+It looks at different types of interventions, such as those targeting individuals, groups and national campaigns.

 Independent Project